honehone12/bevy_renet_dtls/README.md

 # bevy_renet_dtls
 dtls encryption transport for bevy_renet game networking as alternative of netcode.

-from technical view, this is ECS port of webrtc_dtls and taking advantage of it for game networking with reliable udp.
+from technical view, this is ECS port of webrtc_dtls and taking advantage of it for game networking with reliable UDP.

 #### replicon simple box demo
 popular(!?) demo with bevy_replicon & bevy_replicon_renet